ProcessMaker/docker-executor-php/README.md

 ## How to use
 The execution requires a data.json, config.json and an output.json file be present on the host system.
 The data.json represents the
 Request instance data.
 The config.json represents configuration specific for this Script Task.
 And the output.json should be a blank file that will be populated by the successful output of the script task.
+The script task is represented by a script.php file.
 It is the responsibility of the caller to have these files prepared before executing the engine via command line (or docker API).

 ## Script Task design
 When writing a Script Task, three variables are available.
 They are: